IOxCyber/CyberEssentials/Security-Tools/Burp_Suite/PortSwigger-WebSecAcad/Web_Vuln-Insights/SQL Injection/SQLi_Detection.md

 # How to detect:
 ### `You can detect SQL injection manually using a systematic set of tests against every entry point in the application.`
-- Entry Ponits like `search field, login form, or any other input & Observe the errors/outputs.`
+- Entry Points like `search field, login form, or any other input & Observe the errors/outputs.`

 ```
 The single quote character ' and look for errors or other anomalies.